 This chapter has briefly touched on some of the decisions that researchers and administrators on campus will face when action planning and disseminating information to the campus community.
-The issues and recommendations covered here are only some of a host of considerations researchers should take into account.
-Action planning on campus will depend on numerous factors that are unique to each university and college environment.
-However, it is imperative that researchers and administrators work collaboratively to ensure that services and programs put into place on campus will help survivors of sexual violence and help with the prevention of sexual violence on campus and not create further barriers to services for students in need.
+The issues and recommendations covered here are only some of the considerations researchers should consider.
+Action planning on campus will depend on numerous unique factors in each university and college environment.
+However, researchers and administrators must work collaboratively to ensure that services and programs put into place on campus will help survivors of sexual violence and help prevent sexual violence on campus and not create further barriers to services for studentsin need.

 McMahon, S., Moran, J., Cusano, J., O'Connor, J., Chaladoff, N. (2016).
-Understanding and responding to campus sexual assault: A guide to climate assessment for colleges and universities: Chapter 6: Action Planning and Dissemination.
-Center on Violence Against Women and Children, School of Social Work, Rutgers, the State University of New Jersey: New Brunswick, NJ.
+Understanding and responding to campus sexual violence: A guide to climate assessment for colleges and universities: Chapter 6: Action Planning and Dissemination.
+Center for Research on Ending Violence, School of Social Work, Rutgers, the State University of New Jersey: New Brunswick, NJ.

 - Israel, B. A. (2013).
 Methods for Community-based Participatory Research for Health.
 San Francisco: Jossey-Bass. - Lichty, L. F., Campbell, R., Schuiteman, J. (2008).
-Developing a University-Wide-Institutional Response to Sexual Assault and Rela-
+Developing a University-Wide-Institutional Response to Sexual Assault and

-- tionship Violence.
+- Relationship Violence.
 Journal of Prevention & Intervention in the Community, 36, 5-22. - 3.
 Lichty, L.F., et al. (2008) - Bulmer, S., Liefeld, J., Santos, S., Richard, M., Hnath, L., Pelletier, K., & ...
 Montauti, S. (2016).
 Using CBPR Methods in College Health Research: Exploring Excessive Alcohol Consumption.
 Journal of Adolescent Research, 31(2), 232-258. doi:10.1177/0743558415584012 - Prevention Innovations (2014).
 Communicating and using climate survey results.
 Prevention Innovations Research Center, University of New Hampshire,: Dunham, NH.